-Our development budgets are being cut, our teams are lean and stretched, and we want to differentiate our organization from the competition.
-And while a better product or service is a start, the real differentiator comes from your people.
+Your development budgets are being cut, your teams are lean and stretched, and you want your organization to stand out from the competition.
+And while a better product or service is a good start, the real differentiator comes from your people.
 That’s where your competitive advantage comes from.

 So HOW does it work?

 1. Everybody IS a coach + everybody GETS a coach.
 Start with peer coaching at the same level.
 It can even cross departments.
 The premise is simple.
 We are all accountable to each other.
 And we all get a coach.
 Which makes peer coaching “just how we do things”.
 It becomes a learning experience and stops meaning someone is in trouble or not performing.
 Peer coaching becomes a strategy to help us all deliver the highest level of performance.
 It’s that simple.

 2. Equip coaches with the tools they need to be successful.
 Peer coaching may come easy to some.
 Great coaches ask great, simple questions.
 The questions typically start with what or how, and are open-ended.
 Peer coaches encourage others to go deeper, expand initial thoughts or consider different perspectives.
 They avoid judgment and criticism.
 They explore.
 They support.
 They encourage.

 3. Accountability Pairings last for 8 to 12 weeks.
 Then sometimes we suggest everyone switch partners.
 Team members get used to different approaches and different strengths.
 So changing pairings helps everyone continue growing.
 Keeping conversations and relationships fresh.